 Completion Rate = Number of people who viewed the last segment in your Story / Number of people who viewed the first segment

-Your Stories Completion Rate is an important metric that indicates what type of content your followers like and want to see more of.
-This will help inform your content strategy so that you can focus on what content resonates most with your audience.
-The average Stories Completion Rate across all categories and following size is 86.5%.
+Your Stories Completion Rate indicates what type of content your followers enjoy and want to see more of.
+This metric will help inform your content strategy so that you can focus on creating content that resonates with and inspires your target demographic.

 10. Instagram Stories Tap Forward Rate